Missouri has some of the best smallmouth bass fishing in the U.S.

-Primarily known for largemouth and spotted bass, Norfork is a small 2,000-acre lake and a fantastic smallmouth fishery shared with Arkansas.
+Primarily known for largemouth bass as well as spotted bass, Norfork is a small 2,000-acre lake and a fantastic smallmouth fishery shared with Arkansas.

 There are numerous smaller bass, so you should expect a high catch rate, but most likely won’t be giants.

 Fishing the bluff banks with a jig during the summer will often yield great results.

 Missouri residents 16 and older who fish the portion of the lake in Arkansas should look into the White River Border Lakes Permit.
 It allows anglers to fish the Arkansas portion without buying an Arkansas non-resident fishing license.

 The U.S. Army Corps of Engineers maintains Stockton Lake in southwestern Missouri.
 This 24,900-acre reservoir has solid black bass fishing all over the lake.

 The best smallmouth bass fishing takes place in the lower portion of the lake, near the dam, but they are caught anywhere on the lake.